arulzenon/Bing-Point-generator/README.md

 Sakthi Arul

 ## Acknowledgments
-Thank you for the inspiration and guidance provided by PyAutoGUI and ChatGPT which helped in creating this project.
+Credits goes to ChatGPT which helped in creating this project.